smousavi05/EQTransformer/docs/source/overview.rst

 Overview
 =====================

 **EQTransformer** is a multi-task deep neural network for simultaneous earthquake detection and phase picking with a hierarchical attentive model.
-It mainly consists of one very deep encoder and three separate decoders (detector, P-picker, and S-picker branches).
-Two levels of self-attention (global and local) are embedded into the network in a hierarchical structure that helps the neural network capture and exploit dependencies between local (individual phases) and global (full waveform) features within an earthquake signal.
+It mainly consists of one very deep encoder and three separate decoders (detector, P-picker, and S-picker branches) with an attention mechanism.
+Attention mechanisms in Neural Networks are inspired by human visual attention.
+Humans focus on a certain region of an image with high resolution while perceiving the surrounding image at low resolution and then adjusting the focal point over time.
+Our model emulates this through two levels of attention mechanism in a hierarchical structure. one at the global level for identifying an earthquake signal in the input time series, and one at the local level for identifying different seismic phases within that earthquake signal.
+Two levels of self-attention (global and local) help the neural network capture and exploit dependencies between local (individual phases) and global (full-waveform) features within an earthquake signal.
 This model has several distinctive characteristics: 1) it is the first hierarchical-attentive model specifically designed for earthquake signal; 2) with 56 activation layers, it is the deepest network that has been trained for seismic signal processing; 3) it has a multi-task architecture that simultaneously performs the detection and phase picking - using separate loss functions - while modeling the dependency of these tasks on each other through a hierarchical structure; 4) in addition to the prediction probabilities, it provides output variations based on Bayesian inference; 5) it is the first model trained using a globally distributed training set of 1.3 M local earthquake observations; 6) it consists of both convolutional and recurrent neurons.
+Read our paper for more details.

 .. figure:: figures/9arch.png